Modeling APOKASC-3 red giants: I. The first dredge-up and red giant branch bump: Introduction

-Since both first dredge-up and red giant branch bump are aspects of a varying composition profile caused by convection in stellar interiors, they allow us to test our input physics.
-Particularly, it is worth wondering whether they need the same amount of mixing.
+The FDU and the RGBB are both measurable in data and predicted by theoretical models.
 This paper conducts systematic studies on the FDU modeling and the RGBB location, using the state-of-the-art APOKASC-3 measurements of red giant properties and MESA \citep{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019, Jermyn2023ApJS} numerical simulations.
-As we demonstrate below, these two diagnostics provide contradictory information: the observed FDU indicates less mixing while the RGBB location necessitates more mixing to explain.
+As we demonstrate below, these two diagnostics provide contradictory information: The observed FDU indicates less mixing while the RGBB location necessitates more mixing to explain.
 This combination may require some mechanism beyond our current understanding of stellar structure and evolution.
 This paper is structured as follows.
 We describe our observational data and theoretical models in Sections~\ref{sec:data} and \ref{sec:models}, respectively, focusing on how the stellar properties are measured or derived, and what physical assumptions and numerical schemes are adopted.
-In Sections~\ref{sec:fdu} and \ref{sec:rgbb}, we study first dredge-up (especially surface abundances of carbon and nitrogen) and red giant branch bump location in gravity space, respectively.
+In Sections~\ref{sec:fdu} and \ref{sec:rgbb}, we study first dredge-up (especially surface abundances of carbon and nitrogen) and red giant branch bump location as a function of surface gravity, respectively.
 We contrast our benchmark predictions to observed samples, and explore how different physical and numerical choices change the answer.
 Finally, we summarize and discuss our main results in Section~\ref{sec:discuss}.